Inter-Branch Transfer GL Account

 Manual Journal Entries

-When posting manual journal entries for an inter-branch transaction with an Inter-Branch Transfer account defined, the user will need to manually define the relevant journal entries for the Inter-Branch GL account as well.
+When posting manual journal entries for an inter-branch transaction with an inter-branch transfer GL account defined, the user will need to manually define the relevant journal entries for the inter-branch transfer GL account as well.
 An error message will be displayed otherwise.